The Chow Chow is a breed of dog that originates from China. It has been around for centuries and is one of the oldest breeds in the world.

 Health & Conditions 🏥

 Chows are generally regarded as a healthy breed.
 Since it’s hundreds of years old, it wasn’t part of the recent dog-engineering craze.
 Like all dogs, however, they have their fair share of potential health problems.
-When you see these symptoms worsening or sticking around too long, it’s best to take your pet to the vet.
-Knowing which symptoms to look out for could end up being the thing that saves your pet from a tremendous amount of pain.
+When you see these signs worsening or sticking around too long, it’s best to take your pet to the vet.
+Knowing which signs to look out for could end up being the thing that saves your pet from a tremendous amount of pain.

 The most common health problem Chow Chows are prone to be hip dysplasia which can cause pain for your pet when they move around and try to walk.
 The first sign of this condition usually manifests during the puppy stage (if you purchase a puppy), but it could also begin as early as 3 or 4 years old among older pets.
 X-ray screening is available, so if you notice your dog is suffering from hip issues, be sure to ask the vet for an examination right away.

-If your dog gets its exercise on a regular basis and sticks with a healthy diet, it should remain active, but if the symptoms start becoming prominent, don’t wait to get help because this can lead to other more serious problems!
+If your dog gets its exercise on a regular basis and sticks with a healthy diet, it should remain active, but if the signs start becoming prominent, don’t wait to get help because this can lead to other more serious problems!

 Another condition to look out for is bloat which is also referred to as gastric torsion.
 The condition causes the stomach to twist, resulting in a considerable increase in intra-abdominal pressure.
 Bloating occurs when the pet gorges itself on food very quickly or if they chew on large amounts of grass.